 secure a person to perform the role of Work-Based Learning Mentor to take on the roles of: confirming that your evidence is authentic; observing your practice on at least one occasion; and providing supportive professional supervision.
 Your Work-Based Learning Mentor should be professionally qualified (JNC or equivalent) and must have at least two years’ post-qualifying experience

 your face-to-face work with young people must be for at least five hours per week.
 You also need an additional three hours per week planning and evaluating your work with young people.
 If you do not have the same contact time each week, this figure can be treated as an average.
 However, the contact must be on a regular rather than a sporadic basis i.e. 135 hours over the duration of the module, but a minimum of 17 hours each month.

-Further details of the requirements for studying this module are contained in the Work-based Learning (WBL) Handbook available in electronic format on the WWYP website for existing students, or alternatively from the Qualification team on (01908) 654218.
-You will receive a printed copy of the WBL Handbook in the first mailing of study materials.
+Further details of the requirements for studying this module are contained in the Work-based Learning (WBL) Handbook available in electronic format on the WWYP website, or alternatively from the Qualification team on (01908) 654218.
+You will receive a printed copy of this handbook in the first mailing of study materials.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 This module will assume you have knowledge of working with young people that is equivalent to successful study of Working with young people: an introduction (E108).
 Before you start this module, you may find it helpful to collect together your E108 assignments and your work on significant activities which may be contained in your E108 notebook.

 If you haven’t studied E108, then you will need to familiarise yourself with the E108 study materials as specific extracts from the materials are referred to throughout.

 In addition, it would be helpful to ensure that you are confident using the internet and basic office applications such as word processing.